couchbaselabs/spatial-example/README.md

 A simple spatial example with shops
 ===================================

+Simple download and run:

+1. Grab it from here (the jar) https://github.com/daschl/spatial-example/releases/tag/0.1-pre
+2. Go to step 3 below

 How to build and run it:

 ** Note that you need a 2.1-SNAPSHOT from couchbase-java-client to build it. **